Proposals (Phase 1)

 Grade A

 will be given to QM proposals having a high score.
-The observatory will put the highest effort to complete these programs.
-However, even if they are incomplete, they will not be carried over to the next semester.
+They receive the highest priority to be executed and completed.
+Even if imcomplete at the end of a semester, they will not be carried over to the next semester.
 Please reapply if missing data are crucial to the completion of your project. -

 Grade B